 Beginning in the mid-1980’s, JSI has worked to improve health systems in Zimbabwe.
 JSI’s first project in the country was the USAID-funded Enterprise Project, which improved and increased access to family planning services through private-sector health providers.

-Since then, JSI has continued to be a leader in Zimbabwe in the fields of family planning, HIV and AIDS prevention and treatment, health and educational support to orphans and vulnerable children, maternal and child health and immunization, supply chain strengthening for life-saving health commodities, and research, monitoring and evaluation, among others.
-JSI works hand in hand with the Zimbabwean Ministry of Health and Child Care (MOHCC) in support of activities implemented at national, provincial, district, and community levels.
+Since then, JSI has continued to be a leader in Zimbabwe in the fields of immunization—including new vaccine introductions—family planning, HIV and AIDS prevention and treatment, health and educational support to orphans and vulnerable children, maternal and child health and immunization, supply chain strengthening for life-saving health commodities, and research, monitoring and evaluation, among others.
+JSI works hand-in-hand with the Zimbabwean Ministry of Health and Child Care (MOHCC) in support of activities implemented at national, provincial, district, and community levels.

-JSI’s global AIDSTAR-One, and now AIDSFree, projects have contributed extensively to research on the HIV and AIDS epidemic in Zimbabwe.
-AIDSTAR-One research focused on scaling up voluntary medical male circumcision and integrating HIV services with mental health services, among other topics.
-AIDSFree is currently working with local partners to plan a pilot assessing the impact of a peer counseling intervention on rates of adherence, retention in care, and virologic failure among HIV-infected adolescents in Harare.
-Results are expected in 2016.
+We have contributed extensively to research on the HIV and AIDS epidemic in Zimbabwe through the AIDSTAR-One and AIDSFree projects.
+AIDSFree in particular assessed the impact of a peer counseling intervention on rates of adherence, retention in care, and virologic failure among HIV-infected adolescents in Harare.

 JSI has also partnered with World Education to implement the Children First and Vana Bantwana projects, focused on strengthening proven programs and developing new models for care and support of orphans and vulnerable children (OVC) in Zimbabwe.